+target

+Transform bait intervals into targets more suitable for CNVkit.

+'''

+cnvlib.target.add_refflat_names (region_rows, refflat_fname)

+'''

+Apply RefSeq gene names to a list of targeted regions.

+'''

+cnvlib.target.assign_names (region_rows, refflat_fname, default_name='-')

+'''

-''' target Transform bait intervals into targets more suitable for CNVkit. cnvlib.target.add_refflat_names (region_rows, refflat_fname) Apply RefSeq gene names to a list of targeted regions. cnvlib.target.assign_names (region_rows, refflat_fname, default_name='-') Replace the interval gene names with those at the same loc in refFlat.txt cnvlib.target.emit (coords, names) Try filtering names again.
-Format the row for yielding. cnvlib.target.filter_names (names, exclude=('mRNA', )) Remove less-meaningful accessions from the given set. cnvlib.target.parse_refflat_line(line) Parse one line of refFlat.txt; return relevant info.
+Replace the interval gene names with those at the same loc in refFlat.txt

+'''

+cnvlib.target.emit (coords, names)

+'''

+Try filtering names again.
+Format the row for yielding.

+'''

+cnvlib.target.filter_names (names, exclude=('mRNA', ))

+'''

+Remove less-meaningful accessions from the given set.

+'''

+\verb"cnvlib.target.parse_refflat_line" (\it line) \\

+'''

+Parse one line of refFlat.txt; return relevant info.

 Pair up the exon start and end positions.
-Add strand direction to each chromosome as a "+"/"-" suffix (it will be stripped off later). cnvlib.target.read_refflat_genes(fname) Parse genes; merge those with same name and overlapping regions.
-Returns a dict of: {(chrom, strand): [(gene start, gene end, gene name), ...]} cnvlib.target.shorten_labels(interval_rows) Reduce multi-accession interval labels to the minimum consistent.
+Add strand direction to each chromosome as a "+"/"-" suffix (it will be stripped off later).

+'''

+cnvlib.target.read_refflat_genes (fname)

+'''

+Parse genes; merge those with same name and overlapping regions.

+Returns a dict of: {(chrom, strand): [(gene start, gene end, gene name), ...]}

+'''

+cnvlib.target.shorten_labels(interval_rows)

+'''

+Reduce multi-accession interval labels to the minimum consistent.

 So: BED or interval_list files have a label for every region.
-We want this to be a short, unique string, like the this accession. '''

-gene name.
-But if an interval list is instead a series of accessions, including additional accessions for sub-regions of the gene, we can extract a single accession that covers the maximum number of consecutive regions that share e.g.
+We want this to be a short, unique string, like the gene name.
+But if an interval list is instead a series of accessions, including additional accessions for sub-regions of the gene, we can extract a single accession that covers the maximum number of consecutive regions that share this accession.